Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

 **TNscope filtering (tumor_only)**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The somatic variants in TNscope raw VCF file (`SNV.somatic.$CASE_ID.tnscope.all.vcf.gz`) are filtered out for the genomic regions that are not reliable (eg: centromeric regions, non-chromosome contigs) to enhance the computation time.
+The somatic variants in TNscope raw VCF file (`SNV.somatic.<CASE_ID>.tnscope.all.vcf.gz`) are filtered out for the genomic regions that are not reliable (eg: centromeric regions, non-chromosome contigs) to enhance the computation time.
 This WGS interval region file is collected from gatk_bundles `<gs://gatk-legacy-bundles/b37/wgs_calling_regions.v1.interval_list>`_ and following filters are applied.
-The variants scored as `PASS` are included in the final vcf file (`SNV.somatic.$CASE_ID.tnscope.all.filtered.pass.vcf.gz`).
+The variants scored as `PASS` are included in the final vcf file (`SNV.somatic.<CASE_ID>.tnscope.all.filtered.pass.vcf.gz`).

 *Total Depth (DP)*: Refers to the overall read depth supporting the variant call